 Each school authority is provided with an authority-specific targeted grant amount ranging from 3.20 per cent to 5 per cent of total operating expenditures, based on August 31, 2022 Audited Financial Statements.
-This percentage varies based on WMA enrolment in recognition of the economies of scale in system administration costs for larger jurisdictions.
+This percentage varies based on WMA enrolment in recognition of the economies of scale in system administration costs for larger jurisdictions:

-- a. less than 2,000 WMA FTE receive 5.00 per cent; - b. greater than 6,000 WMA FTE receive 3.20 per cent; - c. greater than 2,000 and less than 6,000 WMA FTE receive between 3.20 and 5.00 per cent on a sliding scale; and - d. the Adjustment Factor may change due to adjustments in the number of WMA FTE. - 2.
+- a. less than 2,000 WMA FTE receive 5.00 per cent; - b. greater than 6,000 WMA FTE receive 3.20 per cent;

+- c. greater than 2,000 and less than 6,000 WMA FTE receive between 3.20 and 5.00 per cent on a sliding scale; and - d. the Adjustment Factor may change due to adjustments in the number of WMA FTE. - 2.
 System Administration is a targeted and dedicated allocation: - a.
 Transfer of funds from other grants to System Administration is not permitted. - b.
 Funds can be transferred from System Administration to other grants. - c.
 For cases where the WMA FTE enrolment is less than 500 and the formula allocates more than \$400,000, the maximum amount the jurisdiction will be permitted to spend on System Administration will be \$400,000. - d.
-For cases where the WMA FTE enrolment is less than 35 FTE, the System Administration Grant will be \$100.000. - e.
-For cases where the WMA FTE enrolment is greater than 35 FTE and less than 2,000 FTE and the formula allocates less than \$200,000, the System Administration Grant will be \$200,000.
+For cases where the WMA FTE enrolment is less than 35 FTE, the System Administration Grant will be \$100,000. - e.
+For cases where the WMA FTE enrolment is greater than 35 FTE and less than 2,000 FTE and the formula allocates less than \$200,000, the System Administration Grant will be \$200,000. - 3.
+The System Administration allocation amount for new school authorities will be calculated using the current year's operational funding.

-In the case where the Audited Financial Statement of an authority indicates that System Administration expenditure exceeded the allocated amount, Alberta Education will deduct the amount by which the expenditure exceeds the allocated amount from this authority's operational funding in the following school year.
+In the case where the Audited Financial Statement of an authority indicates that System Administration expenditure exceeded the allocated amount, Alberta Education may deduct the amount by which the expenditure exceeds the allocated amount from this authority's operational funding in the following school year.